Tag Archives: potatoes

 4. Meanwhile, finely grate 2 ounces Parmesan cheese (about 1 lightly packed cup).
 Pick the leaves from 5 to 6 fresh parsley sprigs and finely chop until you have about 2 tablespoons.

 5. Carefully flip over each potato with tongs or a thin metal spatula so they are now cut-side up.
 Sprinkle the Parmesan over the potatoes.
 (It’s OK if some fall onto the pan.)
 Roast until the potatoes are cooked through and the cheese is crisp and golden-brown, about 10 minutes more.
-Sprinkle with the parsley before serving.
+Sprinkle with the parsley or chives before serving.

 http://www.lynnandruss.com